-Once a week we have collective worship as a whole year groups in the main hall.
+Once a week we have collective worship as a whole year group in the main hall.
 During this time our programme broadly follows the church calendar with special events marking church seasons: Harvest, Remembrance, Advent, Christmas, Lent, Easter and Pentecost - all have their distinctive worship patterns and emphasis.
-An annual memorial service complements the school's pastoral care team in providing our students space to process and mourn bereavement and loss, and to reflect on the hope found through corporate expression of faith and being part of a supportive school community.
-Worship in the hall is led by Chaplain Letty, students, teachers and guest visitors.
-Our close connection with our parish church, St. Thomas' Kidsgrove, includes the Vicar, the Rev'd Iain Baker coming regularly to school to lead collective worship.
+An annual memorial service complements the school's pastoral care team in providing our students space to process bereavement and loss, and to reflect on the hope found through corporate expression of faith and being part of a supportive school community.
+Worship in the hall is led by our chaplain, Richard, students, teachers and guest speakers.
+Our close connection with our parish church, St. Thomas' Kidsgrove, includes the Vicar, the Rev'd Iain Baker, coming regularly to school to lead collective worship.
 There will be opportunities to visit, attend and participate in collective worship in St Thomas’ Church, on various occasions throughout a student’s time at the Academy.

 The Chaplaincy room is accessible to students on the ground floor, near the main circulation space of the cafeteria/atrium.
-It provides a safe space for students to take time out of their busy day.
+It provides a safe space for students to take time out.
 Students can come during breaks and lunchtimes to spend time in a calm atmosphere.
-The options are open for them to sit quietly or to chat or play a game.
-At several points during the school year, the room provides a prayer space to supplement the worship programme.
+They are free to take the option to sit quietly or to chat.
+At certain points during the school year the room provides a prayer space to supplement the worship programme.